Technigo/project-weather-app/README.md

-My sixth project at Technigo's frontend boot camp.
+# Weather app

-This week's project was to build a simple weather web app that shows today's weather and temperature, and a 5-day forecast using a weather API.
+A simple weather app that displays the current weather and a 5 day forecast for Stockholm.
+One of my projects during Technigo frontend boot camp.

+## What did I do?

+I started this project with looking at what kind of data I could get from the open weather API.
+Then I made sure that I could fetch the data and display it.

+I made a simple sketch of the structure and created a mobile first site.

-In this project I learned how to fetch data from an API, basic JSON, how to use `fetch()` and promises and work with the `Date()` object in JavaScript.
-I also used CSS grid for this project.
+In this project I used fetch to get data from the API, basic JSON, Javscript, HTML and CSS.
+I used grid for the layout.

+If i had more time I would probably use an accordion for the 5 day forecast.

-## View the site
+## See the weather app in action

 [Weather app](https://project6-weather-app-emmie.netlify.com/)